talCrafts/PiBIZ/README.md

 - AuthToken for Admin Group has full access.
 - For Signing JWT Tokens use `AUTH_SECRET` fetched from `.env` config

-- The AuthToken can be passed to the PiBIZ API in two ways
+- AuthToken can be passed to the PiBIZ API in two ways
     - In a query parameter as `authtoken`.
         ```js
         fetch('/api/asset/h435gr/?apikey=KEY&authtoken=TOKEN')